 Post Baccalaureate Diploma Programs

 Diploma requirements at Simon Fraser University include an undergraduate degree and thirty semester hours of upper division courses.
 Students must ensure that they have the necessary lower level prerequisites for all courses in which they enroll.
-The School of Criminology offers three distinct options through the Post Baccalaureate Diploma, one in Criminology, the second in the Legal Studies program and the third in Police Studies.
+The School of Criminology offers two distinct options through the Post Baccalaureate Diploma; one in Criminology and another in Legal Studies.

 Criminology